CurrenJ/currinv-1.20.2/README.md

 # CurrInv

-SizzLib is a client-side mod that provides autonomous tools for better storage management, as well as complimentary navigation features.
+CurrInv is a client-side mod that provides autonomous tools for better storage management, as well as complimentary navigation features.
 Users can activate the mod's features by entering commands into the chat window.

 ## Storage Management